praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/overview.md

 Used for first-party cookie implementations to dictate where the first-party cookie is stored.
 If you use the Experience Cloud ID Service, Adobe advises against populating this field.

-Tracking Server can be set in Analytics custom code using the variable s.trackingServer.
+Tracking Server can be set in Analytics custom code using the variable `s.trackingServer`.

 See [trackingServer](https://experiencecloud.adobe.com/resources/help/en_US/sc/implement/trackingServer.html) in the Adobe Analytics Implementation guide.